 Lifeline is the FCC's program to help make communications services more affordable for low-income consumers.
-Currently, Lifeline provides subscribers a discount on monthly telephone service purchased from participating providers in the marketplace.
-On March 31, 2016, the FCC approved rules to modernize Lifeline so that subscribers can also purchase discounted broadband from participating providers.
-Discounts will apply to stand-alone broadband, bundled voice-broadband packages - either fixed or mobile - and stand-alone voice service.
-Watch this page for an announcement of when these new rules take effect.
-These modernizations will help ensure that low-income consumers can afford 21st-century broadband and the access it provides to jobs, education and opportunities.
+Lifeline provides subscribers a discount on monthly telephone service purchased from participating providers in the marketplace.
+Subscribers can also purchase discounted broadband from participating providers.
+The discounts, which can be applied to stand-alone broadband, bundled voice-broadband packages - either fixed or mobile - and stand-alone voice service - will help ensure that low-income consumers can afford 21st-century broadband and the access it provides to jobs, education and opportunities.

 How Lifeline Works

 Lifeline provides a discount on monthly service of $9.25 per month for eligible low-income subscribers.
 Subscribers may receive a Lifeline discount on either a wireline or a wireless service, but may not receive a discount on both services at the same time.
 In the near future, Lifeline will support broadband and broadband-voice bundles.
 FCC rules prohibit more than one Lifeline service per household.